Boston’s tumultuous Abolitionist History – The Conscience of America

 Together, both groups moved consistently closer to civil if not violent disobedience of the Fugitive Slave Law, embedded in the Compromise of 1850.
 Daniel Webster, Senator from Massachusetts, was maligned for his role in bringing the Compromise to conclusion.
 Webster was voted out of office and died of cirrhosis of the liver a year before Anthony Burns was arrested in 1854, under Webster’s compromise law.
 Others would suggest his death came from a broken heart.
 Webster wanted nothing more than to save the Union.
 Unfortunately the inclusion of the Fugitive Slave Law in the Compromise of 1850, was beyond his constituent’s tolerance.

 On May 24, 1854, the third and final attempt by slave hunters brought the Fugitive Slave Law to a climax in Boston.
 Anthony Burns, was captured in Boston by slave hunters hired by his former owner in Virginia.
 Upon arrest Burns was transferred by Federal Marshals to the State court house on State Street.
 Both black and white abolitionist attempted to batter down the court-house doors but failed.
 A trial ensued and Burns lost his freedom.
 On the day he was to be shipped to Virginia a crowd estimated to reach 50,000, people gathered around the court house demanding Burns release.
-Of the two prior Boston arrests under the Fugitive Slave Act, Shadrack Minkins was forcibly removed from the court house by many of the African Americans mentioned above, and quickly moved along the Underground Railroad to Concord and finally, Canada.
+Of the two prior Boston arrests under the Fugitive Slave Act, Shadrack Minkins was forcibly removed from the court house by many of the African Americans mentioned above, and quickly moved along the Underground Railroad to Concord and Canada.
 Thomas Symms was not so lucky.
 Federal Marshals became aware of a plot to have Symms jump into a waiting wagon filled with mattresses.
 The Marshalls barred Symms window on the second floor.
 Next came Burns.
 The Federal Government sent 200 marines, 1,800 soldiers, mercenaries and one cannon, to march Burns down State Street to a ship that returned him to his former master in Virginia.
 Every home and building in Boston covered their windows with black crepe and flew the American Flag upside down.

 Nine months later, Reverend Leonard Grimes, traveled to Virginia and purchased Burns freedom.
 Supporters published a book on the affair and used the proceeds to support Burns for two years at Oberlin College.
 He served as a pastor in Indiana then moved to Canada.
 Unfortunately, slavery left him in poor health and he died at the age of twenty-eight, in Canada, on July 17, 1862.